dchud/Thor-R-Client/docs/README.md

 # Thor R Client

-This repository contains the Thor R Client, which is a client-side interface for Thor Server.
-The Thor Server and Thor R Client together provide a light-weight and powerful architecture for Bayesian optimization in R.
+This website contains the Thor R Client, which is a client-side interface for Thor Server written in R. The Thor Server and Thor R Client together provide a light-weight and powerful architecture for Bayesian optimization of machine learning systems.
+The Thor R Client, like the rest of the Thor suite of Bayesian optimization tools, is provided under the MIT license.

+The Thor R Client is developed and maintained by James Brofos.
+If you have feedback for James, please contact him at james@brofos.org.

 ## Installation